swlaschin/fsharpforfunandprofit.com/_posts/2012-07-07-stack-based-calculator.md

 ## Popping the stack

-That takes care of pushing onto the stack — what about a `pop` function next?
+That takes care of pushing onto the stack â€” what about a `pop` function next?

 When we pop the stack, we will return the top of the stack, obviously, but is that all?